melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 Route 53 can direct to different IP addresses based on different policies.
 A simple routing policy does a simple mapping, a weighted routing policy will route to an IP address depending on the weighting assigned to it, a latency routing policy will route based on geographic proximity, a failover routes depending on a health check.
 This is how multi-region load balancing is possible.
 (Load balancers can only span one region).

+**Web Application Firewall (WAF)** filters web traffic according to custom rules based on conditions that include IP addresses, HTTP headers and body, or custom URIs.
+More conveniently block exploits like SQL injection and XSS.

+**AWS API Gateway** is a "front door" to an application.
+API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management, CORS support, authorization and access control, throttling, monitoring, and API version management.
+It is useful for building REST and WebSocket APIs.
+API Gateway supports containerized and serverless workloads, as well as web applications.

 **Cloudfront** is a content delivery network (CDN) that lets you store/cache content in "edge locations" all over the world (both the larger regional edge caches and the global edge locations), improving request latency.
 It also offers some protection against DDoS attacks.

 **Global Accelerator** is a new AWS service that connects local and global users over the AWS global network, not the internet, and directs traffic to the closet region and providing automatic failover if there is a problem.
 The Edge locations point to different server instances.
 It's more akin to a load balancer than Cloudfront, which is more strictly about better performance.
 "AWS Global Accelerator is a networking service that sends your user’s traffic through Amazon Web Service’s global network infrastructure, improving your internet user performance by up to 60%.
 When the internet is congested, Global Accelerator’s automatic routing optimisations will help keep your packet loss, jitter, and latency consistently low."